saurabh3737/powerplant/README.md

 ## Welcome to The challenge

 ### Objective
-Calculate how much power each of a multitude of different [powerplants](https://en.wikipedia.org/wiki/Power_station) need to produce (a.k.a. the production-plan) when the [load](https://en.wikipedia.org/wiki/Load_profile) is given and taking into account the cost of the underlying energy sources (gas,  kerosine) and the Pmin and Pmax of each powerplant.
+Calculate how much power each of a multitude of different [powerplants](https://en.wikipedia.org/wiki/Power_station) need to produce when the [load](https://en.wikipedia.org/wiki/Load_profile) is given and taking into account the cost of the underlying energy sources (gas,  kerosine) and the Pmin and Pmax of each powerplant.

 ### Description